wearefrank/frank-runner/README.md

 * `test-startup-times`

-In each mentioned subfolder, there is a `restart.bat` and a `restart.sh` to run the build and start the Frank!Framework (or ladybug-test-webapp ).
-In each case, you can write your own `build.properties` next to the `restart.bat|sh` scripts to customize the build process and the exact application you are starting.
+In each mentioned subfolder, there is a `restart.bat` and a `restart.sh` to run the build and start the Frank!Framework (or ladybug-test-webapp).
+In each case, you can write
+your own `build.properties` next to the `restart.bat|sh` scripts to customize the build process.
 Please only use properties that appear in the `build-example.properties` files supplied.
 Properties that work for ordinary use of the Frank!Runner may not work with a `specials/...` case.
 The Frank!Framework sources should be in a folder named